OfficeDev/office-js-docs-reference/docs/manifest/extensionpoint.md

 ### ReportPhishingCommandSurface (preview)

 This extension point activates your spam reporting add-in in the Outlook ribbon and prevents it from appearing at the end of the ribbon or in the overflow section.

+To learn more about how to implement the spam reporting feature in your add-in, see [Implement an integrated spam reporting add-in (preview)](/office/dev/add-ins/outlook/spam-reporting).

 #### Child elements